 EMPAVELI is intended for use under the guidance of a healthcare professional.
-After proper training in subcutaneous infusion, a patient may self-administer, or the patient's caregiver may administer EMPAVELI, if a healthcare provider determines that it is appropriate.
+Train patients and/or caregivers on how to prepare and administer EMPAVELI prior to use.
+After proper training a patient may self-administer, or the patient's caregiver may administer EMPAVELI, if a healthcare provider determines that it is appropriate.